ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    MDSC performs path computation, as described in {{service-analysis}}, to compute both the paths for working and protection transport
-   entities: the computed paths can pass through these same PNC domains or through different transit PNC domains.
+   entities: the computed paths can pass through these exact PNC domains or through different transit PNC domains.

    Considering the case, described in {{linear-protection-description}}, where the working